pkp/ojs/docs/README.md

 		 server configuration questions.

-## Upgrading

-See [docs/UPGRADE.md](UPGRADE.md) for information on upgrading from previous OJS releases.

 ## Localization

-To add support for other languages, the following sets of XML files must be localized and placed in an appropriately named directory (using ISO locale codes, e.g. `fr_FR`, is recommended):
+To add support for other languages, the following sets of PO files must be localized and placed in an appropriately named directory (using ISO locale codes, e.g. `fr_FR`, is recommended):